Industry: Food & Beverage Industry

 Because safety is first in everything they do, Pepsi needed to make sure the platform design would meet OSHA’s safe work standards.
 The platforms would be supporting conveyor and other equipment over an open product zone, so they also had to make sure the platforms met – and exceeded – all of the company’s strict food grade standards.

-To aid in this effort, Graham and his team chose Cubic Designs to design, manufacture and install these new 18 foot tall food grade platforms that would span a total of about 4,000 square feet between two separate areas of the filling line.
+To aid in this effort, Graham and his team chose MiTek Mezzanine Systems to design, manufacture and install these new 18-foot-tall food-grade platforms that would span a total of about 4,000 square feet between two separate areas of the filling line.

-Fabrication of the structure took about 6 to 8 weeks to complete.
-Installation was even quicker than regular, non-food grade platforms.
-“Cubic Designs uses a pre-built structure, which they design in their plant, and then just bolt together at the customer’s site,” says Graham.
+Fabrication of the structure took about six to eight weeks to complete.
+Installation was even quicker than regular, non-food-grade platforms.
+“MiTek uses a pre-built structure, which they design in their plant, and then just bolt together at the customer’s site,” says Graham.
 “This greatly reduces the amount of metal fabrication, metal shavings, etc. on the production floor.
 This also allows for quicker assembly and less down time needed for installation.”
 A few months later, Pepsi hired an independent auditor to inspect the new line (including the new platforms).
 They received very favorable comments and a passing grade.